socketry/cloudflare-dns-update/README.md

-# CloudFlare::DNS::Update
+# Cloudflare::DNS::Update

-This gem provides a simple executable tool for managing CloudFlare records to provide dynamic DNS like functionality.
+This gem provides a simple executable tool for managing Cloudflare records to provide dynamic DNS like functionality.
 You need to add it to whatever `cron` system your host system uses.

 ## Installation